Most people think that vizslas are malnourished or weak at first glance.

 Solid Gold understands the specialized diet of senior dogs, and they have formulated their Young At Heart Senior Dog Food specifically for their wellness.
 The grain-free recipe includes real meat proteins and easily digestible carbohydrates like chicken, sweet potatoes, and peas to promote a lean physique and offer tons of digestible fibers.

 Vizslas are like beagles, just in a much larger body.
-They’re super-active dogs that burn calories really fast, because of which they constantly need high-quality food to fuel their body.
+They’re super-active dogs that burn calories fast, because of which they constantly need high-quality food to fuel their body.

 Since finding such specific dog foods is not an easy task, we’ve prepared a detailed buyer’s guide to guide you through every step of the process.
 If you’re ready, let’s dive into it:

-Basic diet of Vizslas
+The basic diet of Vizslas

 Every dog needs the same basic diet regardless of its breed or size.
-The same is with Vizslas, just with a few tweaks to cater their athletic nature and muscular body.
+The same is with Vizslas, just with a few tweaks to cater to their athletic nature and muscular body.
 Here’s what an ideal diet for Vizslas looks like:

 1. Meat protein